 The first alternative remembrance events began in 1938 when a pacifist religious service was held in Regent Park in London followed by a march to Westminster and the laying of a wreath of white poppies at the Cenotaph.
 A year later World War II began and the November Armistice Day Silence was cancelled.

 After WWII sporadic actions were occasionally taking place but it was only in the early ‘80s that the white poppies began to be sold again.
-Margaret Thatcher gave white poppy a boost in popularity when she called it “a despicable little symbol” during Prime Minister’s Question Time.
+Margaret Thatcher gave white poppy a boost in media coverage when she called it “a despicable little symbol” during Prime Minister’s Question Time.

 However, the white poppy continues to be less known than the red ones.
-While the PPU would like to promote them more, its resources are limited compared to the ones of the British Legion, which has consistently turned down requests to make the white poppies.
+The PPU says that while it would like to promote them more, its resources are limited compared to the ones of the British Legion, which, it says, has consistently turned down requests to make the white poppies.